 For example, call if:

-Call your doctor or Health Link at 811 now or seek immediate medical care if:
+Call your doctor or Health Link at 811 now or get medical care right away if:

 Whether you have symptoms or not, call your doctor's office